Goldberries1180/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-choices.md

 **What decisions did we make consciously?**
 - AI was used only for technical assistance in flowchart creation — not for defining logic or structure
+- All generated Mermaid code was manually reviewed and corrected before use
 - The interaction flow and all decision rules were defined entirely by the team
-- Wireframing was done in Figma without AI to retain full control over design decisions
+- Wireframing was done manually in Figma to retain full control over design decisions
-- All generated Mermaid code was manually reviewed and corrected before use

 **What would we do differently next time?**
 - Define the full flow logic by hand sketches before generating any diagram code — AI performs better with a fully specified input